 This is how a four-mile stretch of Route 275 in Tampa, FL can remain under construction for ten years, with no end in sight.

-Does anyone really believe that road construction would take as long if a private owner were losing money every day the road was not operating at full capacity?
+Does anyone really believe road construction would take as long if a private owner were losing money every day the road was not operating at full capacity?

 This often brings up another variant of anti-libertarian nonsense, that private owners would exploit us all and charge exorbitant prices for access to the roads.
-A related argument says that we would necessarily pay more for the roads if they were privately owned because, in addition to the costs already paid by the government, we would have to pay a premium for the profits private owners would seek to make.
+A related argument says we would necessarily pay more for the roads if they were privately owned because, in addition to the costs already paid by the government, we would have to pay a premium for the profits private owners would seek to make.

 If that’s true, then why not have the government provide everything?
 Surely, if private owners should be prohibited from profiting from roads, which are somewhat necessary, then they should be prohibited from profiting from selling food, shelter or clothing, which are absolutely necessary to human survival.
 Wouldn’t everything be less expensive if we didn’t have to pay for profits?